History & Constitution

 The Georgia History, Georgia Constitution and U.S. Constitution exams are comprised of 50 multiple choice and true or false questions.
 The U.S. History exam is comprised of 100 multiple choice and true or false questions.
 The passing requirement for the U.S. and Georgia History exams is 70 percent or higher.
 The passing requirement for the U.S. and Georgia Constitution exam is 75 percent or higher.

 Preparation materials for the U.S. and Georgia History exams may be purchased in the form of the item banks listed below from the University Bookstore, located on the third floor of Student Center West.
 Students are encouraged to take advantage of these study aids before taking the exams.
 The following are reference materials recommended for use in preparing for the constitution and history exams as complements to the item banks available at the University Bookstore.

-U.S. History: The American Past: A Survey of American History, Joseph Conlin.
+- U.S. History: The American Past: A Survey of American History by Joseph Conlin.

-Georgia History: Georgia History in Outline, Kenneth Coleman.
+- Georgia History: Georgia History in Outline by Kenneth Coleman.

 Copies of the U.S. Constitution (Constitution of the United States of America) should be available in the appendix of any American government textbook published since 1973.
-Copies of the Georgia Constitution (Constitution of the State of Georgia, 1982) may be obtained free of charge from the Office of the Secretary of State in the State Capital, or in the Political Science Department at Georgia State University.
+Copies of the Georgia Constitution (Constitution of the State of Georgia, 1982) may be obtained free of charge from the Office of the Secretary of State in the State Capital, in the Political Science Department at Georgia State University or here.
 In addition, the Georgia League of Women Voters has published a booklet which is available for a small charge.
 The League of Women Voters Office is located at 100 Edgewood Ave.
 NE, Atlanta, GA, 30303.